 I woke up late the next day.
 Fernanda had left a text on my phone, asking if I’d got home okay.
 It was only my second day in town, I still barely knew how to buy a subway ticket.
 I texted her back quickly, my head pounding, and told her we should never drink tempranillo again.
 Then I headed into the hostel kitchen.

-I sat in front of my laptop for most of the morning, being anti-social, until a Greek girl came and sat next to me.
+I sat in front of my laptop working on the blog for most of the morning, being anti-social, until a Greek girl came and sat next to me.
 Her name was Athena.
 She was very…chatty.
 Eventually I gave up trying to work and just sat there talking to her.
 As you do in hostels, we told each other our life stories, and then went to the supermarket together.
 You’ll be surprised how often you sit in a hostel lounge with someone and then go to the supermarket together.
 It sounds odd, but it’s almost a daily occurrence.
 If you’re not sightseeing, what else is there to do other than talk and eat?

 The moment I walked into the supermarket I had to do a double-take.
 The first thing I saw was vegan cheese, then vegan sausages, then vegan yogurt.
 I quickly sniffed my basket to see if that was made of tofu as well.
 Logic would tell you we’d just walked into a vegan supermarket, but sure enough there was real bacon in there – it was just hidden away in the far corner, where the dirty omnivores congregate.
 I’d soon learn this was standard Berlin practice.
 Land of the tofu eaters.